wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The inline request format is more human readable and favors manually generated requests via command line tools such as `telnet`.

+When processing a new command from the client, the Redis server distinguishes between RESP format and inline format by checking whether the first character of the request is `*` or not.
+In the latter case, the function `processInlineBuffer()` is invoked to process the request as an inline request.

+Function `processInlineBuffer()` (file `networking.c`) first verifies that the entire command has been received in the buffer by checking whether `\n` is in the buffer.
+Note that Redis cannot determine the length of the inline request if the request is not fully received, and hence will always report error back to the client if the `\n` is not found.
+In other words, inline requests cannot be received over multiple `read()` attempts and is therefore not recommended for usages beyond manual testing.

 ### Command Processing